 - Show or hide the Vimeo logo, play bar, volume control, and fullscreen buttons

-- Choose what gets displayed after the video finishes playing
+- Choose what gets displayed after a video finishes playing (learn more here)

 - Choose which specific sites the video can appear on

-To get complete control over your embed settings, upgrade to Vimeo Plus, Vimeo PRO, or Vimeo Business.
+To get complete control over your embed settings, upgrade to Vimeo Plus, Vimeo PRO, Vimeo Business, or Vimeo Premium.